Configuring File Uploads

 variable.
 You can do this either in the http block in your nginx.conf

 file or in the server block set up for BookStack.
-Here’s an example of increasing the limit it 10MB in the http block:
+Here’s an example of increasing the limit to 100MB in the http block:

 As per the example above, If you are expecting upload very large files where upload times will exceed 60 seconds you will also need to add the client_body_timeout